dailysponge/urlShortner/README.md

 4. Under Database, connect to the created DB via "Connect your application" and obtain the connection string starting with "mongodb+srv://".
 5. Create a new file called .env from the template.env file in the root directory of this project.
 6. Paste the connection string into the MONGODB_URI variable of .env file.
-7. Fill up the BACKEND_PORT variable with a desired port number.
+7. Fill up the BACKEND_PORT variable with 3001.
 8. Install the required dependencies by running the command npm install.
-9. Run the command npm start to spin up the frontend display.
+9. Run the command `npm install` and `npm start` to spin up the frontend display.
 10. Visit http://localhost:3000/ in your browser to view the frontend display.

 <h3>Assumptions:<h3>